chhzh123/slapo-artifact/README.md

 Please check the `end2end/single_node_v100_1b.pdf` figure.

-Note: Some of the experiments may run into out-of-memory (OOM) issue due to the dynamic memory allocation nature of the baseline systems.
+Note: Some of the experiments may run into out-of-memory (OOM) issues due to the dynamic memory allocation nature of the baseline systems.
 Please rerun the experiment or reduce the batch size if it happens.
 Also, some baseline systems (e.g., Megatron-LM and DeepSpeed) may have better performance than the ones presented in the paper due to the recent updates of their systems, but the above conclusion should still hold.

 ### Table 4 (Est. Time: 1 min)